Equities investors lose N125bn as market opens week weaker by 0.6%

 Bears dominated the market breadth with 15 counters in the losers’ chart pitted against 10 counters in the gainers’ chart.

-Key sectoral indices closed in the same direction as the ASI, save for NGX Insurance and NGX Consumer Goods sectors gained 1.36 per cent and 0.17 per cent respectively, while NGX Oil&Gas, NGX Growth and NGX ASEM sectors closed flat.
+Key sectoral indices closed in the same direction as the ASI, save for NGX Insurance and NGX Consumer Goods sectors which gained 1.36 per cent and 0.17 per cent respectively, while NGXOil&Gas, NGX Growth and NGX ASEM sectors closed flat.

 However, market activity as measured by both volume and value of trades improved in the session, with daily traded volume standing at 207.196 million units, representing a 39.24 per cent uptick from a volume of 148.810 million units traded in the previous session.